The Best Takeoff Software for Construction in 2026

 Construction takeoff software refers to computer programs that aid users in extracting material counts and estimates from digital blueprints.
 Takeoff software often comes equipped with features to generate cost and labor estimates as well.

-Takeoff software typically references digital formats of the blueprints.
-Typically, the software will support most of the common file types for blueprints, which include SVG, DXF, DWG, and even PDF or image files.
+Takeoff software typically references blueprints in digital formats.
+Most programs support the industry-standard file types for blueprints, which include PDF, DXF, DWG, and even various image formats like TIFF or JPEG.

 The specific workflows and methods used to pull this information from the prints will depend on the software provider.